ST7735 Arduino TFT Tutorial: SPI Wiring, Graphics, Text & SD Card Image Display

 If you’re new to using SD cards with Arduino, check out this detailed guide first: Interface SD Card with Arduino using SPI.

-Connecting the SD Card Module
+Wiring the SD Card Module with ST7735

 Most ST7735 display boards either include a built-in microSD card slot or require you to connect an external SD card module via SPI.
 The SD card also communicates over SPI, which means it shares the same MOSI, MISO, and SCK lines with the display.